Modeling echo chambers and polarization dynamics in social networks: Relation between user opinions and activities

 \section{Relation between user opinions and activities}

 The U-shaped relation between opinions $x$ and activities $a$ is a generic feature of the radicalization dynamics and occurs as soon as the system is in a polarized state.
-As an example in Fig.~\ref{fig:SMfig2} we vary the social interaction strength $K$ from top to bottom, while leaving all other model parameters constant.
+As an example in Fig.~\ref{fig:SMfig2} we vary the social interaction strength $K$ from top to bottom, while leaving all other model parameters constant as in Fig.~(3)b of the main text.
 For increasing values of $K$ the convictions of agents of similar activities are increased.
 This results in a flattening of the U-shaped relation between activities and opinions.